 Title and Organization:

-Moushumi M. Khan serves as the CEO of Nirapon, a leading safety monitoring initiative of North American brands sourcing readymade garments (RMG) from Bangladesh.
+Most recently Ms. Khan was the founding CEO of Nirapon, a leading safety monitoring initiative of North American brands sourcing readymade garments (RMG) from Bangladesh, until it was restructured into a technical organization to be led by a Chief Safety Officer.
 Founded in 2019, Nirapon is a successor organization to the Alliance for Bangladesh Worker Safety, a landmark effort to make the RMG sector safe after the 2013 collapse of Rana Plaza, a garment factory complex in Bangladesh.
-She brings over two decades of legal, international trade, non-profit, strategy and governance experience to the Nirapon team.
-Moushumi Khan is passionate about worker safety and, committed to working with all stakeholders to drive impact and effect change in the Bangladesh RMG sector.
-In her own words, “Workplace safety matters to me because it honors and protects workers and drives the long-term sustainability and success of the local economy.
-It is the key to increased productivity and innovation in the marketplace.”

 Prior to working in Bangladesh, she practiced law in New York.
-She started her legal career as an Associate in Washington DC concentrating on lobbying, government contracts, labor and corporate diversity matters for a range of Fortune 500 clients.
-Ms. Khan served as Secretary to the Board of the US Chamber of Commerce’s US Bangladesh Business Council.
+She started her legal career in Washington DC with a focus on lobbying, government contracts, labor and corporate diversity matters for a range of Fortune 500 clients.
+Ms. Khan has advised InterAction and served as Secretary to the Board of the US Chamber of Commerce’s US Bangladesh Business Council.
 She is listed in the United Nations Alliance of Civilizations’ Global Expert Finder as an expert on religion, human rights and globalization.
 She has received numerous awards for her public service, including a citation from the New York State Assembly for service to New Yorkers.
 Ms. Khan is a Henry Crown Fellow at the Aspen Institute and a Life Member of the Council on Foreign Relations.
-She helped found and was elected the first President of, the Muslim Bar Association of New York.
+She helped found, and was elected the first President of the Muslim Bar Association of New York.